 - address issues of current relevance to decision makers at the local, state, and national levels in order to inform policy decisions and solutions, particularly those related to career pathways for TANF recipients and other low-income populations.

 Career Pathways Secondary Data Analysis Grants were awarded to:

-- Brandeis University, Heller School for Social Policy and Management, Institute on Assets and Social Policy (IASP)
+- Brandeis University, Heller School for Social Policy and Management, Institute for Economic and Racial Equity (IERE)

 - Study Title: Analysis and Measurement of Career Pathways and Progress through Job Quality and Micro-Advancements

 - Harvard University

 - Study Title: Determinants of an Effective Job Training Program: An Analysis of Year Up

 - Study Title: Leveraging Data to Understand Career Pathways